Bristol, Maine: Raid on Pemaquid (1632)

 A village and palisade fort were constructed.

 In 1632, Pemaquid was raided and plundered by the pirate Dixie Bull.

-The Great Colonial Hurricane on August 15, 1635 sank the galleon Angel Gabriel while anchored off the settlement, drowning some crew and passengers.
+The Great Colonial Hurricane on August 15, 1635 sank the galleon Angel Gabriel while it was anchored off the settlement, drowning some crew and passengers.

 In 1664, the Duke of York (the future King James II) claimed Pemaquid was within his patent, which also included Sagadahoc and recently acquired New Amsterdam.
 To help anglicize the latter into New York City, Governor Sir Edmund Andros had some of its Dutch inhabitants transported to Pemaquid, now called Jamestown for its royal owner.
 By 1665, the village had approximately 30 houses.

 King Philip's War

 Raid on Pemaquid (1676)

 During King Philip's War, in 1676 Indians attacked and burned English settlements up the coast, including Pemaquid.
 The following year, a new wooden defense called Fort Charles was built.

 King William's War

 Siege of Pemaquid (1689)

 During King William's War—the first of four French and Indian Wars—Fort Charles and the village were attacked and destroyed in 1689 by the French from Castine, Maine.
 The inhabitants of Pemaquid were either killed or taken prisoner.